SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 ##### Phrase 1:

 The search phrase GCED for Global Citizenship Education, retrieved from https://en.unesco.org/themes/education-sustainable-development/toolbox/implementation#esd-impl-46 was tested, but only returned irrelevant hits from medical, mathematical and chemical research.
 After action terms, the phrase includes a wide range of terms concerning arenas and aspects of formalized education and learning, such as curriculum, teacher education etc. These are called frameworks in the interpretation above, but the term "framework" is not used in the search, as it leads to too much noise.
 As does "policy".
-The next part entails more and less detailed content of ESD and GCED, and the last part challenges of and strategies for teaching them.
-The basic structure is action + education + ESD/GCED + teaching
+The last part entails more and less detailed content of ESD and GCED.
+The basic structure is action + education + ESD/GCED

 ```Ceylon =
 TS=